openedx/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

   Staff or Admin role can see.
 See :ref:`opencoursestaff:Add Page` for more information.

-* In open response assessment (ORA) problems, course teams can override the grades from peer assessments.
+* When course teams override grades from peer assessments in open response assessment (ORA) problems, the assignment is now correctly marked as complete.
 For more information, see :ref:`opencoursestaff:Override a learner assessment grade`.

-* Improvements to the word cloud tool include a new Instructions field and accessibility updates.
+* Improvements to the word cloud tool include a new **Instructions** field and accessibility updates.

 * In drag and drop problems, course authors can prevent learners from receiving feedback until they've dropped all draggable items.

-* Added the ability to view a course as a member of a content group.
+* Users can now view a course as a member of a content group.

-* In the Student Profile report, added two columns: "enrollment mode" and "verification status".
+* The Student Profile report has two added columns: "enrollment mode" and "verification status".